shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ##### Staff Break

 Instead of having to go find their supervisor to ask if they can go on a break, staff members can request breaks on the application.
 They select what time they are going at and how long of a break they will be taking.
 The supervisor can then approve or reject breaks while keeping in mind how many people are already on break at this time.

 #### __Supervisor Functionality__

 ##### Progress Chart

-On the supervisor interface, they will be given an option to view the progress of cleaning staff.
-This page will display all the teams alongside the amount of rooms they have cleaned that they, helping supervisors monitor the work rate of staff.
+On the supervisor interface, they will be provided with a chart containing the progress of cleaning staff.
+This chart will display all the teams alongside the amount of rooms they have cleaned that they, helping supervisors monitor the work rate of staff.

 ##### Map

-Supervisors will be presented with the same map as regular staff members except instead of seeing rooms assigned to them, they will see what rooms they have to approve.
-Similar to the staff map, this will provide a colour coded map showing which rooms need to be cleaned, which rooms need to be approved, which have been completed, which do not want to be cleaned and which are empty.
+Supervisors will be presented with the same map as housekeeping staff.
+This will provide a colour coded map showing which rooms need to be cleaned, which rooms need to be approved, which have been completed, which do not want to be cleaned and which are empty.

 ##### Approvals

 The supervisor will be able to approve a large number of different requests on their user interface.
-This includes cleans approval, hazard approval,severe mess approval and break approval.
+This includes service approval, hazard approval,severe mess approval and break approval.
 The first of these three include the supervisor going to the specified room and checking it.
 The latter is for allowing staff members to go on a break at a specific time.
 Adding this functionality to the application means that in any of these instances, staff members will not have to go find the supervisor but can do this electronically.

 ##### Absence